quarj0/system-analyzer/README.md

 # System-Response-Analyzer

-A Python script for measuring system response times, checking for OS updates, and monitoring system metrics.
+A Python-based tool for measuring system response times, checking OS updates, monitoring system metrics like CPU, memory, disk usage, and network traffic, as well as conducting network speed tests.

 ## Table of Contents